 Larry worked the ranch on the weekends, planting the vineyard that today receives such acclaim.
 He eventually decided he wanted to only be a farmer.
-"By then my sister Linda and I were old enough to help out," says Lorie.
+"By then my sister and I were old enough to help out," says Lorie.
 "We grew up driving the tractor and working in the vineyard."

 One of the lasting legacies of Larry Pacini, who was the family cook, is his particular passion for bread.
 "Dad always baked bread on Sundays," says Lorie.
 He developed a recipe for bread that was so fabulous it has a life of its own.
 When winemaker John Chiarito moved to Mill Creek in the 1980s he found a mentor in Larry.
 They both loved their Italian heritage and Chiarito was Larry's baking prot?g?.

 For three months, Chiarito baked bread every week and brought sample loaves to Larry, who tasted and critiqued them.
 Then one day, "Larry told me you got it!'"
-Today, Chiarito's friend Ari Rosen, who grew up in Ukiah, makes the bread at his acclaimed restaurant Scopa in Healdsburg, where it is on the menu as "Larry's House-made Ciabatta Bread."

 Larry made a little wine, always with the "second crop," says Lorie.
 And in the winter he went mushrooming.
 Lorie remembers the family living room covered with so many trays of drying wild mushrooms that there wasn't a place to sit down.

 "Dad was proud of what he did, whether it was curing olives or feeding his family," says Lorie.
 He liked nothing more than getting together with his neighboring farmers and drinking wine and talking with them.
 With his naturally gregarious nature and unstoppable work ethic he didn't have time for doctors.
 It came as a shock when he was diagnosed as terminally ill.
 After he passed away at age 67 in 1996, Pacini Vineyards was sold to highly regarded Lake County winemaker Jed Steele.
-Steele commemorates the vineyard with his Pacini Vineyard Old Vine Zinfandel.
+Steele commemorated the vineyard with his Pacini Vineyard Old Vine Zinfandel.